icopy-site/awesome/docs/awesome/awesome-git-addons.md

 Line 1 will be cropped at 100 characters.
 All other lines will be wrapped after 100 characters.

 ?
-Select the type of change that you're committing: (https://github.com/stevemao/awesome-git-addons/blob/master/Use arrow keys)
-❯ feat:     A new feature
+Select the type of change that you're committing: (Use arrow keys) ❯ feat:     A new feature
   fix:      A bug fix
   docs:     Documentation only changes